Join our list

-There are two important points to remember.
+There are two major points to remember.
 One is to confirm your fixed seating dining time early.
 Keep in mind that these long, 14-day cruises are popular with the over-55 crowd.
 This is the target market that is used to traditional main dining room with a fixed dining time.

 Second point, early seating, usually 5:00pm or 6pm, fills up first.
 This is usually requested by the oldest demographic, on these longer cruises.
 If you’d like to meet a more late-night crowd, choose second seating.
 But reserve as soon as possible.

 I was late to book my reservation, so now I’m stuck with open seating.
 Yes, I spoke with the maître d’ but still no luck for a fixed dinner table at second seating.

 There is also the option to “float” tables.
 Many guests like the idea of new tablemates every night.
 That also means a new waiter who doesn’t know that you’d like extra veggies or a glass of water without ice.
 Sounds silly but it’s the little touches that make for a memorable cruise.

 Now, I have a standing reservation at a table for one at 7:45pm in the main dining room.
 Depending upon where it’s located, I might be able to chat with another couple if their table for two is close enough to mine.

 Yes, I have specialty restaurant reservations, too.
 But there’s an even slimmer chance to meet others.